ruixingw/rxcclib/README.md

 ## What is it?

 *rxcclib* is a code package that defines molecules, MM functions, and methods for file parsing.
-It is the fundamental library for our other programs such as Parthess, Tsubasa, and Katachi.
+It is the fundamental library for our other programs such as Parmhess, Tsubasa, and Katachi.

 ## Dependencies